thangtran3112/gen-ai/langchain/10-Chat-SQL/README.md

 # Chat with SQL

 - [Deployment Link](https://gen-ai-8tyoexmjh3w9wlv33qrube.streamlit.app/)
-- Connect to cloud or remote MySQL or Postgres SQL servers
+- Connect to chat with your own Cloud Postgres, MySQL databases.
+- This app by default has read-only connection to my own Postgres DB
 - @TODO: Expose this Chat with SQL into REST API (Using FastAPI), allows other Typescript/Java Backend to query the ChatBot
 - @TODO: A Prompt template will help optimize NULL cases